Weißwasser

-Weißwasser (/de/; Běła Woda /hsb/; Biała Woda; all of them lit.
+Weißwasser (/de/; Běła Woda /hsb/; all of them lit.
 'White Water') is a town in Upper Lusatia in eastern Saxony, Germany.

 Weißwasser is the third largest town in the Görlitz district after Görlitz and Zittau.
 The town's landmark is its water tower.
 The town is part of the recognized Sorbian settlement area in Saxony.
 Upper Sorbian has an official status next to German, all villages bear names in both languages.

 History

 Weißwasser was mentioned for the first time on 8 June 1552, when it was part of the Lands of the Bohemian Crown in the Holy Roman Empire.
 The town's name means "white water".
 In 1635 it passed to the Electorate of Saxony, and following the Napoleonic Wars, in 1815 it fell to the Kingdom of Prussia and was included within the Province of Silesia.
 In the 19th and 20th centuries, Weißwasser was the European centre of glass production.
 It became part of the Prussian Province of Lower Silesia in 1919.